I'm an investigative reporter working to fuse righteous journalism and innovative storytelling.

 As a New America Future of War Fellow, I'm currently investigating how the U.S. war against ISIS is playing out on the ground.

-My work with PBS FRONTLINE, Al Jazeera, and BuzzFeed Investigations has taken me to Egypt, Pakistan, Afghanistan, and other conflict zones, and earned the Daniel Pearl Award for Outstanding Reporting on South Asia; the Deadline Club Award for Independent Digital Reporting; a Livingston Award nomination in International Reporting; an Emmy nomination in New Approaches to Documentary Film, and other honors. — READ MORE
+My work with PBS FRONTLINE, The New York Times Magazine, AJAM, and the Investigative Unit at BuzzFeed has taken me to Iraq, Egypt, Pakistan, Afghanistan, and other conflict zones, and earned the Daniel Pearl Award for Outstanding Reporting on South Asia; the Deadline Club Award for Independent Digital Reporting; a Livingston Award nomination in International Reporting; an Emmy nomination in New Approaches to Documentary Film, and other honors. — READ MORE

 The United States trumpets education as its shining success in the war in Afghanistan.
 But my on-the-ground investigation revealed that American claims were often outright lies, as the government peddled numbers it knew to be false and touted schools that have never seen a single student.
 The story was awarded the 2016 Deadline Club Award for Independent Digital Reporting, the 2016 Daniel Pearl Award for Outstanding Reporting on South Asia, and a finalist for the 2016 Livingston Award in International Reporting.